MLFP-90803-SP24-FinalProjects/Team17-FinalProject/README.md

 - Target variable:the classification of counties as outliers or not outliers.
 We categorized regions into Warm, Moderate, and Cold groups and will assess outliers within each region separately.
 Outliers = 1, Not outliers = 0
 - Task: Our objective is to investigate whether high temperature anomalies are associated with property price decreases or no increase or vice versa in counties labeled as outliers or if temperature anomalies affected purchase price at any capacity.

-3. Are there any hiddeen structures or associations between housing prices and average temperature that is worth exploring?
+3. Are there any hidden associations between housing prices and average temperature or temperature anomalies that is worth exploring?
 - Target variable: None
-- Task: Unsupervised learning to uncover hidden patterns in the dataset that are valuable for classification/grouping.
+- Task: Unsupervised learning with the entire dataset then analyze the clusters through visualization.

-### Model Evaluation
+### Model Evaluation: How We Improved Our Models Performance

 Question #1: Regression<br>
 We performed feature engineering (selection, scaling, etc.) and tested different version of the model until we get the best R2 and MSE.
 We also tried different alpha levels for Ridge and Lasso and will perform cross-validation.
 We will be using MSE and R2 as our main metrics because of they are standard metrics for evaluating regression models.
 We will try different regression models until we find the best model, but for now, we are most interested in the RANSAC regression model because it gives us interesting information about the outliers that we can perform more analyses on with different methods.